 What’s a typical age-related change?

-Developing very specific ways of doing things and becoming irritable when a routine is disrupted.
+Developing specific ways of doing things and becoming irritable when disrupting a routine.

 Get checked.
 Early detection matters.